Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Introduction

 holds, where $f_0 \,:\, \mathcal{X} \,\rightarrow \,\mathbb{R} $ is an unknown function that we wish to estimate.
 This problem arises in many settings, including demographic applications \citep{petersen2016convex,sadhanala2017additive}, environmental data analysis \citep{hengl2007regression}, image processing \citep{rudin1992nonlinear}, and causal inference \citep{wager2017estimation}.

 A substantial body of work has considered estimating the function $f_0$ in \eqref{eq:model} at the observations $X=x_1,\ldots,x_n$ (i.e.~denoising) as well as at other values of the random variable $X$ (i.e.~prediction).
-This includes the seminal papers by \cite{breiman1984classification}, \cite{duchon1977splines}, and \cite{friedman1991multivariate}, as well as more recent work by \cite{petersen2016fused}, \cite{petersen2016convex}, and \cite{sadhanala2017additive}.
-We refer the reader to \cite{gyorfi2006distribution} for a very detailed survey of classical non-parametric regression methods.
-The vast majority of existing work assumes that the true regression function $f_0$ is homogeneous, in the sense that it has the same smoothness level throughout its domain.
-For instance, a typical assumption is that $f_0$ is Lipschitz continuous.
-In this paper, we propose and analyze simple estimators that are \emph{locally adaptive}, in that they can estimate $f_0$ when it is piecewise constant, piecewise Lipschitz, or satisfies a more general notion of bounded variation, as well as \emph{manifold adaptive}, in the sense that they adapt to the intrinsic dimensionality of the data.
+This includes seminal papers by \cite{breiman1984classification}, \cite{duchon1977splines}, and \cite{friedman1991multivariate}, as well as more recent work by \cite{petersen2016fused}, \cite{petersen2016convex}, and \cite{sadhanala2017additive}.
+A number of previous papers have focused in particular on manifold adaptivity, i.e, adapting to the dimensionality of the data; these include work on local polynomial regression by \cite{bickel2007local} and \cite{cheng2013local}, $K$-NN regression by \cite{kpotufe2011k}, Gaussian processes by \cite{yang2015minimax} and \cite{yang2016bayesian}, and tree--based estimators such as those in \cite{kpotufe2009escaping} and \cite{kpotufe2012tree}.
+We refer the reader to \cite{gyorfi2006distribution} for a very detailed survey of other classical non-parametric regression methods.
+The vast majority of this work performs well in function classes with variation controlled uniformly throughout the domain, such as Lipschitz and $L_2$ Sobolev classes. \cite{donoho1998minimax} and \cite{hardle2012wavelets} generalize this setting by considering functions of bounded variation and Besov classes.
+In this work, we focus on piecewise Lipschitz and bounded variation functions, as these classes can have functions with non-smooth regions as well as smooth regions \citep{wang2016trend}.

 Recently, interest has focused on so-called \emph{trend filtering} \citep{kim2009ell_1}, which seeks to estimate $f_0(\cdot)$ under the assumption that its discrete derivatives are sparse, in a setting in which we have access to an unweighted graph that quantifies the pairwise relationships between the $n$ observations.
-In particular, the fused lasso, also known as zeroth-order trend filtering or total variation denoising \citep{mammen1997locally,rudin1992nonlinear,tibshirani2005sparsity,tibshirani2014adaptive,sadhanala2017higher,wang2016trend}, solves the optimization problem
+In particular, the fused lasso, also known as zeroth-order trend filtering or total variation denoising \citep{mammen1997locally,rudin1992nonlinear,tibshirani2005sparsity,wang2016trend}, solves the optimization problem